juspay/purescript-otp-reader/docs/Juspay/OTP/Reader.md

 Capture incoming OTPs by listening for clipboard changes.
 The body could either be the the entire SMS body or the OTP itself.
 In both cases, the OTP should be extractable by `extractOtp`
+Make sure you first call `isClipboardSupported` before using this reader, else it will immediately throw an Error
 Calling `getName` on this will return the string "CLIPBOARD"

 #### `getSmsReadPermission`